Sunnyside Sugar Plantation: History

 Inspectors of Polynesians monitored the health and welfare of the Islanders.
 The first appointed to oversee Bundaberg and Maryborough in 1875 was also the sub-collector of customs.
 His 1877 replacement Charles Horrocks regularly inspected accommodation, clothing and weighed the food rations for the Islanders.
-Instances of large numbers of Islanders dying on individual farms were investigated, with one of the worst examples being those employed by Robert Cran at his Maryborough plantations of Yerra Yerra, Yengari and Ilawarra.
+Instances of large numbers of Islanders dying on individual farms were investigated, with one of the worst examples being those employed by Robert Cran at his Maryborough plantations of Yerra Yerra, Yengari and Illawarra.
 Seven deaths occurred at Yerra Yerra in 1878 due to dysentery from contaminated water.
 Again in 1880 a high mortality rate led to a medical investigation which blamed poor food, long working hours, bad water, and a lack of proper care for the sick.

 The first inspector to be specifically allocated to Bundaberg was William O'Connell in 1882.
 The death rate remained high amongst the Islander population.
 Statistics provided to Parliament in 1888 indicated there had been 40,861 Islanders brought to Queensland since 1868, with 23,700 returned to their islands and 7635 deaths, although it was noted that not all deaths had been reported.
 While the statistics provided annually were broken down by district, they were not provided in relation to specific plantations.
 For example, in 1892, there were 186 deaths in Bundaberg, which was 66 more than the previous year, with dysentery a common cause.
 The rates remained high in subsequent years also, with 181 Islanders dead in 1893 and 175 in 1894.
 Economic historian Ralph Schlomowitz suggests that a general lack of immunity to a range of diseases to which Europeans had developed a partial immunity, such as measles, smallpox, influenza, tuberculosis, pneumonia, typhoid, dysentery and meningitis, proved fatal to both indigenous Australians and South Sea Islanders.
 He argued that the overall death rate of Pacific Islanders decreased from an average of 80 per 1000 (1879–87) to 35 per 1000 by 1893, suggesting that immunity built up over time.
 However, Islander deaths in Bundaberg appeared to be increasing.
 This was evidenced in statistics provided for the large plantations between December 1895 and December 1900, where Bingera experienced 135 deaths and Fairymead 58, both with increasing annual rates during this timeframe.

 Deaths on Sunnyside occurred in both the Turner family and amongst the Islander labourers in the late 1880s to early 1890s.
 The Bundaberg Genealogical Association, using newspaper sources, identified seven reported deaths of Islanders on Sunnyside plantation; these being Coora, 9/09/1887; Tartal 24/04/1888; Yantircca 12/03/1888; Byeena 21/08/1888; Beeteah 12/01/1889; Charlie 18/02/1889 and Neeoo 17/02/1889.
 The causes of these people's deaths are unknown, and the location of their burials is not known.
 It was commonplace to bury Islanders on the sugar plantations on which they worked.
 Over 600 Islanders were also buried in the Bundaberg general cemetery, the earliest recorded in 1879.